ErickSimoes/Ultrasonic/README.md

 Where necessary use the ultrasonic module HC-SR04 (one of the most common on the market), there are hundreds of libraries that purport to provide the most diverse roles for the user, however, the vast majority of the time, we just need to find out the distance and is that's what does this library.

-Lovingly called Ultrasonick, it is minimalist, reduces code execution, validation and unnecessary use of global variables, prioritizing smaller data types.
+This library is minimalist, reduces code execution, validation and unnecessary use of global variables, prioritizing smaller data types.

 Wiring:
 ---------------